 Our executive compensation program is designed under the direction of the CHCM Committee to attract, motivate and retain high quality executive officers and to align our pay-for-performance philosophy with our overall business and strategic objectives.
-This pay-for-performance philosophy is intended to ensure that our NEOs' interests are aligned with those of our stockholders, while dis-incentivizing inappropriate actions, including unnecessary or excessive risk taking.
-We urge you to read the CD&A in its entirety for a discussion regarding our 2023 executive compensation program, including the CHCM Committee's application of our pay-for-performance philosophy through:
+This pay-for-performance philosophy is intended to ensure that our NEOs' interests are aligned with those of our stockholders in incentivizing long-term value creation, while disincentivizing inappropriate actions, including unnecessary or excessive risk taking.
+We urge you to read the CD&A in its entirety for a discussion regarding our 2024 executive compensation program, including the CHCM Committee's application of our pay-for-performance philosophy through:

-- Compensation that is heavily weighted towards non-fixed, performance-based pay; - Competitive base salaries that are independently benchmarked against multiple benchmark reference points; - A short-term incentive program ("STI") that is primarily quantitative and tied to robust objectives in furtherance of our strategic plan; - A long-term incentive program ("LTI") that is 60% performance based, requiring strong growth in LTI Book Value per Share (as defined in the CD&A below) and, new for 2023 awards, with the award payout modified based on how our total stockholder return ("TSR") compared to the - average TSR of a peer group comprised of our closest mortgage insurance peers; - Accountability through a strong clawback policy, rigorous stock ownership requirements, and a one-year post-vesting hold for performance-based equity awards; and - No problematic pay practices such as excessive perquisites; gross-ups for excise taxes; "single-trigger" change of control payments; hedging or other speculative transactions in Radian stock; excessive termination or change of control severance payments; or dividends paid on unvested equity awards.
+- Compensation that is heavily weighted towards non-fixed, performance-based pay; - Competitive base salaries that are independently benchmarked against multiple benchmark reference points; - A short-term incentive program ("STI") that is primarily quantitative and tied to robust objectives in furtherance of our strategic plan; - A long-term incentive program ("LTI") that is 60% performance based, requiring strong growth in LTI Book Value per Share (as defined in the CD&A below) and, beginning with 2023 awards, with the award payout modified based on how our total stockholder return ("TSR") compared

+- to the average TSR of a peer group comprised of our closest mortgage insurance peers; - Accountability through a strong clawback policy that goes beyond applicable legal requirements, rigorous stock ownership thresholds, and a one-year post-vesting hold for performance-based equity awards; and - No problematic pay practices such as excessive perquisites; gross-ups for excise taxes (except for limited circumstances such as relocation costs); "single-trigger" change of control payments; hedging, pledging or other speculative transactions in Radian stock; excessive termination or change of control severance payments; or dividends paid on unvested equity awards.